Hohenschwangau Castle

 Like Neuschwanstein Castle, you must take a guided tour.
 You can’t wander inside at your leisure.
 And tours are timed.
 The tours are busy, and you overlap with other guests as you move from one room to another, but it is not rushed.
 Our guide thoroughly explained the architectural significance of features, furniture, and paintings.

 The walls of this castle are a story of their own.
 Many of the walls were painted by Domenico Quaglio, an Italian painter and architect.
-Some notable rooms are the Drinking Hall of the castle, which turned into a chapel.
+Some notable rooms include the castle’s Drinking Hall, which later became a chapel.

-Almost all the interior walls and ceilings are painted with scenes depicting German folklore or medieval legends.
+Almost all the interior walls and ceilings feature paintings of castles inspired by German art, which later became folklore or medieval legends.
 Many pay homage to swans, the heraldic animal featured on the king’s coat of arms.
 There is even a room titled “Hall of the Swan Knight.”

 The castle is 10 763 square feet.
-All the rooms are finished, and the family spent many summers here.
-The largest room is the Hall of Heroes and Knights, which covers the castle’s width.
+All the rooms are finished, and the family spent many summers here—the largest room, 10,763 Hall of Heroes and Knights, which covers the castle’s width.

-The tour only takes approximately thirty-five minutes, and you will only see a few rooms displayed to the public.
+The tour lasts approximately 35 minutes, and you will see only a few rooms open to the public.

 Note: You cannot take any photographs inside Hohenschwangau Castle

-Not sprawling due to sitting on top of a hill, the gardens of Hohenschwangau are impressive.
+Not sprawling due to limited space atop a high mountain range, the Hohenschwangau area is impressive.
 Also created by Domenico Quaglio, they have the same charm and style.
 Perhaps even a little more stunning.

 The garden’s highlight is the swan fountain encased in the multi-layered circular bush.